-Would that apply to the now 29 published neuroscience studies from universities like Cambridge, Yale and Max Planck exploring patterns in the brains of frequent pornography users?
-Virtually every neuroscience study has found brain changes consistent with addiction, including 18 studies documenting sensitization or cue-reactivity, eight documenting impaired prefrontal circuits and six documenting desensitization.
+Would that apply to the now 41 published neuroscience studies from universities like Cambridge, Yale and Max Planck exploring patterns in the brains of frequent pornography users?
+Virtually every neuroscience study has found brain changes consistent with addiction, including 28 studies documenting sensitization or cue-reactivity, eighteen documenting impaired prefrontal circuits and eight documenting desensitization.

 Despite this, these authors argue that the real public harm comes not from pornography use, but from insisting publicly that it can be harmful!
 To share a message about pornography’s potential harms with youth, they insist, is the true danger—imploring school authorities to ensure youth hear a “balanced” view that also acknowledges pornography’s “positive” effects.

 Given how sharply out of line the authors’ proposals are with the preponderance of evidence consistently documenting an array of potential harms associated with pornography consumption, we are compelled to ask: Who are the activists here?
 And, whose interest would be served by passing along these authors’ conclusions to our children?